jhuapl-boss/ingest-client/README.md

 	- Copy your API token to the token.json file, replacing `<insert_token_here>`

 3. **Via the ndio configuration file**
-	- If you have already install [ndio](https://github.com/jhuapl-boss/ndio) and added your API token to it's configuration file the ingest client can automatically load the token
+	- If you have already installed [ndio](https://github.com/jhuapl-boss/ndio) and added your API token to its configuration file, the ingest client will automatically load the token

 ## Usage